Dockerman Docs

 Diagnose and fix

-When something breaks, generate a diagnostic bundle with one click, edit the Compose YAML in the built-in editor, and apply the fix.
+When something breaks, generate a diagnostic bundle with one click, edit the Compose YAML in the built-in editor or the .env editor, and apply the fix.

 Features at a glance